zqx951102/RPPS/README.md

 <img src="doc/0.jpg" width="300" height="100" alt="图片名称"/>
 </div>

-This repository hosts the source code of our paper: [Dynamic Frequency Selection and Spatial Interaction Fusion for Robust Person Search](https://doi.org/10.1016/j.inffus.2025.103314).
+This repository hosts the source code of our paper.

 Challenges and Motivation: